microsoft/azure-pipelines-tasks/Tasks/AzureFunctionOnContainerDeploymentV1/README.md

 * **Azure Subscription\*:** Select the AzureRM Subscription.
 If none exists, then click on the **Manage** link, to navigate to the Services tab in the Administrators panel.
 In the tab click on **New Service Endpoint** and select **Azure Resource Manager** from the dropdown.

-* **App Service type\*:** Select the Azure App Service type.
-The different app types supported are Function App, Web App on Windows, Web App on Linux, Web App for Containers and Azure App Service Environments

 * **App Service Name\*:** Select the name of an existing Azure App Service.
 Enter the name of the Web App if it was provisioned dynamically using the [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell) and [AzureRM PowerShell scripts](https://msdn.microsoft.com/en-us/library/mt619237.aspx).

 * **Deploy to Slot:** Select the option to deploy to an existing slot other than the Production slot.
 Do not select this option if the Web project is being deployed to the Production slot.
 The Web App itself is the Production slot.